https://www.humanreligions.info/islam.html

 q=232. |

 The population of 52 countries are half (or mostly) Muslim (2011)1.
-In 2003 a different count placed the number at 448.
+In 2007, a different author stated that there were 49 muslim-majority states "which together account for around 75% of the total number of Muslims in the world"8.
+In 2003 a different count placed the number at 449.
 Comparing those 52 country(ies) to the rest of the world:

-Muslim countries' average fertility rate is 3.35, compared with the global average of 2.81.
+Muslim countries' average fertility rate is 3.11, compared with the global average of 2.47.
 Values above 2.1 cause population growth, putting further strain on the Earth's resources.
-See: The Population of the Earth.10
+See: The Population of the Earth.11

 When it comes to tolerance of homosexuality and LGBT rights, Muslims' countries are even worse than the global average, scoring -16.8 on the Social and Moral Development Index LGBT component compared with the global average of 12.6.